 Putin Meets Directly With Tillerson In Moscow

-The Russian President And The U.S. Secretary Of State Met For Almost Two Hours On WednesdayPutin and Tillerson Meet in Moscow, RU Putin and Tillerson in Moscow
+The Russian President And The U.S. Secretary Of State Met For Almost Two Hours On WednesdayPutin and Tillerson Meet in Moscow, RU

 On Wednesday, the U.S. State Department and Kremlin spokesman Dmitry Peskov confirmed that Secretary of State Rex Tillerson and Russian President Vladimir Putin met at the Kremlin along with Russian Foreign Minister Sergey Lavrov.
 Following the meeting, Tillerson said that while speaking with Putin, he “expressed the view that the current state of U.S.-Russia relations is at a low point.”
 The meeting lasted about two hours.